Terry Gordy: Jim Crockett Promotions/NWA World Championship Wrestling (1987, 1989, 1992)

-Various promotions (1989-1995)
+Various promotions (1989–1994)

 After World Class folded in 1989, Gordy wrestled in various promotions.
 He started working for United States Wrestling Association (USWA).
 In 1991, he worked for Universal Wrestling Federation where he feuded with Don Muraco.
-In 1994, he reunited with The Freebirds (Michael Hayes and Jimmy Garvin) for Global Wrestling Federation in Texas where they feuded with Bill Irwin, Black Bart and Moadib.
-Gordy returned to USWA in 1995, where he teamed with Tracy Smothers.
+In 1994, he reunited with The Freebirds (Michael Hayes and Jimmy Garvin) for Global Wrestling Federation in Texas, where they feuded with Skandor Akbar, John Hawk, Black Bart and Moadib and won the Tag Team Championship with Garvin.

-Smoky Mountain Wrestling (1995)
+Smoky Mountain Wrestling (1992, 1994, 1995)

-In 1995, Gordy worked for Smoky Mountain Wrestling, teaming with Tommy Rich as the Militia.
-Gordy won the SMW Heavyweight Championship by defeating Brad Armstrong when he teamed with Thrasher to defeat Armstrong and the Wolfman on October 27.
-A month later, he dropped the title back to Armstrong in a Country whipping match.
+In February 1992, Gordy debuted for Smoky Mountain Wrestling, defeating Tommy Angel, but by the time the match aired, he had left for WCW.
+He would not return until August 1994 at the Night of the Legends, where he unsuccessfully challenged Tony Anthony for the SMW Heavyweight Championship by getting himself disqualified.
+By June 1995, Gordy was back wrestling full-time for SMW, this time under Jim Cornette's "Militia" stable.
+While in the Militia, he regularly teamed with Tommy Rich.
+After a brief feud with Boo Bradley over the summer, Gordy set his sights on the SMW Heavyweight Championship, then held by Brad Armstrong.
+Gordy won the SMW Heavyweight Championship by defeating Armstrong when he teamed with Thrasher to defeat Armstrong and the Wolfman on October 27.
+A month later, on November 23, he dropped the title back to Armstrong in a Country Whipping match.
+Three days later, SMW folded.

 Extreme Championship Wrestling (1996)

 In 1996, Gordy appeared in Extreme Championship Wrestling to challenge Raven for the ECW World Heavyweight title, as the "internationally recognized #1 contender".
-He had been working for the International Wrestling Association of Japan promotion, wrestling deathmatches.
-He lost, but went on to team up with Tommy Dreamer and later to reunite with "Dr. Death" Steve Williams to wrestle The Eliminators.
+He had worked for the International Wrestling Association of Japan promotion, wrestling deathmatches.
+He lost, but went on to team up with Tommy Dreamer and later reunite with "Dr. Death" Steve Williams to wrestle The Eliminators.
 He also wrestled Bam Bam Bigelow at Ultimate Jeopardy in what was billed as the second ever "Battle Of The Bam Bams" (The first happened on a Windy City Wrestling show), which he lost due to outside interference from The Eliminators.